bib-1/Word-Guessing-Game/README.md

 You can fork this repository and try it out.

 ## Arduino
-You can simulate and play clicking the link. https://www.tinkercad.com/embed/kAs1w9UVmNY?editbtn=1
+You can simulate and play clicking this link: https://www.tinkercad.com/embed/kAs1w9UVmNY?editbtn=1